shrpnsld/amalgamate/README.md

 # Notes

-Default extensions for input headers are .h, .hh, .hpp, .hxx, .h++, .tpp, .txx, .tpl, .ii, .ixx, .ipp, .inl.
-Default extensions for input sources are .c, .cc, .cpp, .cxx, .c++.
+Default extensions for input headers are *h*, *hh*, *hpp*, *hxx*, *h++*, *tpp*, *txx*, *tpl*, *ii*, *ixx*, *ipp*, *inl*.
+Default extensions for input sources are *c*, *cc*, *cpp*, *cxx*, *c++*.

-`-P` and `-p` are considered the same if amalgamating into single file.
-Typical usage – license or copyright information.
+`-P` and `-p` are considered the same if amalgamating into a single file.
+The typical usage for this option is to place license or copyright information.

-`-L` can be used to place commented defines that control amalgamated project behavior.
-In some cases this might be more convinient than changing parent project's settings.
+`-L` can be used to place commented defines that control the amalgamated project's behavior.
+In some cases, this might be more convenient than changing the parent project's settings.

-`-G ''` will generate macro name by uppercasing header name, changing non-letter characters with `_` and adding suffix `_INCLUDED`.
-For example, `some-header.hpp` with have include guard macro `SOME_HEADER_HPP_INCLUDED`
+`-G ''` will generate the macro name by uppercasing the header name, changing non-letter characters with `_`, and adding the suffix `_INCLUDED`.
+For example, *some-header.hpp* will have the include guard macro `SOME_HEADER_HPP_INCLUDED`.

-While processing files, if script can't find header at path in `#include` directive, it searches header that is relative to the path passed to `-I` option.
-Default value for this option is current working directory's parent.
+`-f` can be useful when you want the content of a certain file to appear before the content of any other file (but after the prelude, include guard, interlude, and include directives).
+The typical usage is to put the module interface as the first code the user will see in the amalgamated file.

-By default script uses parent directory name as base name for output header and source files.
-Output files are stored in `<base-name>-amalgamated/` directory at output path.
+When resolving the path inside the `#include` directive, it is first checked as relative to the current file being processed.
+If no file is found there, then that path is checked inside the include directory.

-Default output path is current working directory's parent.
+By default, amalgamate uses the current working directory's name as the base name for the output header and source files.
+The output files are stored in the *\<base-name\>-amalgamated/* directory at the output path.

-Extensions for output files are inferred from header and source files – if all extensions for headers/sources are the same then their extensions are used, otherwise `.h` and `.cpp` are used.
-To set extensions explicitly use `-x` option.
+Extensions for the output files are inferred from the header and the source files – if all extensions for headers/sources are the same, then their extensions are used; otherwise, *h* and *cpp* are used.
+To set extensions explicitly, use the `-x` option.